Coventry University Lecturer named as finalist in the European Inventor Awards 2019

 By re-engineering the dilatant material we developed the smart material solution, D30, which provided both freedom of movement and very effective impact protection.

-The Popular Prize award honors inventors, individuals or teams, whose pioneering work improves our lives, advances technology and creates jobs.
+The Popular Prize award honours inventors, individuals or teams, whose pioneering work improves our lives, advances technology and creates jobs.
 The winner of each category and the Popular Prize, will be announced at an Award ceremony in Vienna on 20 June.

 To watch a video about D3O or to find out more about the European Inventor Awards please visit the European Patent Office website.